 - 1. This Treaty applies to measures adopted or maintained by a Party relating to: - (a) investors of the other Party; - (b) covered investments; and - (c) with respect to Articles 8 [Performance Requirements], 12 [Investment and Environment], and 13 [Investment and Labor], all investments in the territory of the Party. - 2.
-A Party's obligations under Section A shall apply: - (a) to a state enterprise or other person when it exercises any regulatory, administrative, or other governmental authority delegated to it by that Party; (8) and - (8) For greater certainty, government authority that has been delegated includes a legislative grant, and a government order, directive or other action transferring to the state enterprise or other person, or authorizing the exercise by the state enterprise or other person of, governmental authority. - (b) to the political subdivisions of that Party. - 3.
+A Party's obligations under Section A shall apply: - (a) to a state enterprise or other person when it exercises any regulatory, administrative, or other governmental authority delegated to it by that Party; and - (b) to the political subdivisions of that Party. - 3.
 For greater certainty, this Treaty does not bind either Party in relation to any act or fact that took place or any situation that ceased to exist before the date of entry into force of this Treaty.